razerdp/BasePopup/README_V2_EN.md

 ### Precautions

   - **Please be sure to read this README carefully.
 Please check the changelog for each version upgrade, which can reduce unnecessary detours for you.**
-  - **Support is no longer supported in version 2.2.2, it is recommended that you upgrade to AndroidX as soon as possible.**
   - **Please pay attention on the dependence version, the Release version is a stable version, and Snapshot is a preview version.**
     - Release version: Generally published to Release after repeated verification of the Snapshot version.
 If you have higher stability requirements, please use the Release version.
     - Snapshot version: new features, issue fixes will be published  to the Snapshot version, Snapshot version is updated more frequently, but usually has new features, if you like to test new features and stability requirements are not high, please use the Snapshot version.